scahyono/scriptgpt/README.md

 # ScriptGPT

-ScriptGPT is a Python application that uses OpenAI's GPT-4 Turbo model to generate responses to user inputs.
+ScriptGPT is a Python application that uses OpenAI's GPT-4 Turbo model to generate responses to user inputs in any popular programming language.
 It specializes in creating and optimizing scripts for automation and integration tasks.

 ## Features

-- :robot: **Automated Script Generation**: ScriptGPT, powered by GPT-4 Turbo, can generate scripts based on user inputs, reducing the need for manual coding.
+- :robot: **Automated Script Generation in Any Language**: ScriptGPT, powered by GPT-4 Turbo, can generate scripts in any popular programming language based on user inputs, reducing the need for manual coding.
 - :books: **Large Context Window**: GPT-4 Turbo's context window of 128K tokens allows it to write scripts that are 30 times bigger and more complex than previous models.
 - :pencil2: **Refinement through Feedback**: GPT-4 Turbo can refine its outputs based on user feedback.
 If there's an error or a request for improvement, the model can take this into account for future responses.
 - :rocket: **Optimization**: The application can optimize scripts for efficiency, potentially saving time and resources.